srp-group/hypothesis-testing/README.md

 Additionally, each group member will initially implement their own Acquisition function, which will later be combined to form a comprehensive solution.

----

-# Start developing

-For starting to develop the code. you need to create a branch from the main branch, naming it using the respective issue key in the branch name.
-Such as <issue-key>-<branch-name>.
-For example, SRP-1-DBAL.